mysteryx93/OntraportApi.NET/README.md

 ## Adding Custom Fields

-Simple way: you can access all custom property using the Data property of the object returned by the API.
+Simple way: you can access all custom properties using the Data property of the object returned by the API.
 It exposes all raw data returned from Ontraport.

 To add strongly-typed support for your custom fields for Contact, Company and Deal objects, create a class defining your extra fields.